Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 The samples use two .cpp files to demonstrate the options independently:

-• vector-add-buffers.cpp uses buffers, along with accessors to perform memory copy to and from the device.
+• vector-add-buffers.cpp uses buffers and accessors to perform memory copy to and from the device.
 Buffers provide data mapping between the host and the accelerator.
-1-, 2-, or 3-dimensional arrays are placed into buffers, while submitting work to a queue.
+1-, 2-, or 3-dimensional arrays are placed into buffers while submitting work to a queue.
 The queue provides work scheduling, orchestration, and high-level parallel operations.
 Work is submitted to the queue using a lambda that encapsulates the work kernel and the data needed for its execution.
 Buffers are initialized on the host and accessed by the lambda.
 The lambda requests read access for the input vectors and write access for the output vector.

 • vector-add-usm.cpp uses USM as a SYCL tool for data management.
 It uses a pointer-based approach like malloc or new to allocate memory.
 USM requires hardware support for unified virtual address space (this allows for consistent pointer values between the host and device).
-All memory is allocated by the host.
+The host allocates all memory.
 It offers three distinct allocation types:

-• Shared: located either on the host or device (managed by the compiler), accessible by the host or device.
+• Shared: Located on the host or device (managed by the compiler), accessible by the host or device.

 The following diagram illustrates the difference between the two:

-Left: both the host and the device (for example, discrete GPU) may have their own physical memories.
+Left: both the host and the device (for example, discrete GPU) may have their physical memories.
 Right: the logical view of USM.
-It provides a unified address space, across the host and the device, even when their memories are physically separate.
+It provides a unified address space across the host and the device, even when their memories are physically separate.

 Problem Statement

 You can compute a vector from two vectors by adding the corresponding elements.
-This is a simple, but fundamental piece of computation that is used in many linear algebra algorithms among applications in a wide range of areas.
-By using this problem, this tutorial demonstrates two parallel implementations using SYCL buffers and USM.
+This simple but fundamental computation is used in many linear algebra algorithms and in applications in a wide range of areas.
+Using this problem, this tutorial demonstrates two parallel implementations using SYCL buffers and USM.
 It also provides a sequential implementation to verify that the result of the offloaded computation is correct.

 Parallel Implementation and Sample Code Walkthrough